huhailinguist/ccg2mono/README.md

 - input sentence: No man who likes every dog sleeps.

-- output: No&uarr; man&darr; who&darr; likes&darr; every&darr; dog&uarr; sleeps&darr; .&uarr;
+- output: No&uarr; man&darr; who&darr; likes&darr; every&darr; dog&uarr; sleeps&darr; .&uarr; (arrows on non-terminal nodes too)

 - visualized output:

 ![image](example.png)

+How it's done:

+- Input sentences are first parsed using any of the 3 CCG parsers (C&C, easyccg, depccg)
+- ccg2mono reads in the CCG parse and polarize using the algorithm described in this [paper](https://www.aclweb.org/anthology/S18-2015.pdf).
+- Visualize output using scripts from ccg2lambda.

+Caveats:

+- ccg2mono depends on the correctness of the CCG parse.
+If the parse is wrong, then the polarized sentence is almost certainly wrong.
+The above tree is parsed by easyccg, which is trained on the rebanked CCG and thus correctly parses the relative clause.
+C&C and depccg are trained on the original CCGbank and outputs wrong relative clauses: ((no man) (who likes every dog)). ccg2mono includes some functions to correct the parses, but cannot guarantee that all mistakes are corrected.
+So a good thing is to try all three parsers.

 ## Preparation
 You need several things to run our program. **You can follow the commands [below](https://github.com/huhailinguist/ccg2mono#preparation-scripts).**

-0. Clone this repository to your computer.
+1. Clone this repository to your computer.
 Have Python 3.5 installed.
 Install the `beautifulsoup4` python package; you can do `pip3 install beautifulsoup4` or `conda install beautifulsoup4` if you use anaconda.

-1. Install C&C parser.
+2. Install C&C parser.
 All you need is download the precompiled binaries and the models (models trained on CCGbank 02-21 and MUC 7, 50MB) from the [webpage](http://www.cl.cam.ac.uk/~sc609/candc-1.00.html).